On the continuum limit of epidemiological models on graphs: convergence and approximation results: Introduction

 \section{Introduction}

 In the present work we consider epidemiological models (that is, models describing the spreading of an infectious disease) defined on graphs.
-In real-world applications, each vertex of the graph can represent a single individual, but also a group of people living together or sharing a specific trait (for instance, people in the same age group), or a geographical entity like a neighborhood, a town, a region.
-We are specifically interested in describing the behavior of the model as the number $n$ of vertices in the graph goes to $+ \infty$: we establish convergence and approximation results, based on both deterministic and random algorithms, and then illustrate our analytical findings with a large set of numerical examples.
+In real-world applications, each vertex of the graph can represent a single individual, but also a group of people living together or sharing a specific trait (for instance, people in the same age group), or a geographical entity like a neighbourhood, a town, a region.
+We are specifically interested in describing the behaviour of the model as the number $n$ of vertices in the graph goes to $+ \infty$ and we establish convergence and approximation results, based on both deterministic and random algorithms.
 Our analysis borrows tools from the theory of so called \emph{graphons}, which plays a prominent role in modern graph theory.
-To the best of our knowledge, the present work is among the very first ones using the theory of graphons to study the asymptotic properties of epidemiological models on graphs as the number of vertices diverges (see also \cite{GC19,VFG20, sis-graphon2} for papers with a completely different focus).
+To the best of our knowledge, the present work is among the very first ones using the theory of graphons to study the asymptotic properties of epidemiological models on graphs as the number of vertices diverges (see also \cite{sis-graphon2,GC19,VFG20} for papers with a completely different focus).

-The archetype of epidemiological models is the celebrated SIR (Susceptible-Infected-Recovered or Removed) system introduced by Kermack and McKendrick in \cite{McK26,KMK27}.
+Although the origin of mathematical epidemiology can be traced back to Bernoulli \cite{bernoulli}, nowadays the archetype of epidemiological models is the celebrated SIR (Susceptible-Infected-Recovered or Removed) system introduced by Kermack and McKendrick in \cite{McK26,KMK27}.
 The dimensionless form of the SIR system is

-Here, the unknowns $s, i, r: \rr_+ \to \rr$ represent the percentage of susceptible, infected and recovered individuals, whereas $\beta \ge 0$ and $\gamma\ge 0$ denote the (possibly time-dependent) infecting and recovering coefficients, respectively.
-Note furthermore that the sum $s+i+r\equiv 1$ remains constant in time.
-We refer to \S\ref{ss:mme} for a more extended (albeit far from exhaustive) discussion on epidemiological models.
-For the time being we just mention that we are confident that the results discussed in the present work could be applied to refined models with more compartments (SEIR, MSEIR,$\,\dots$) which are usually considered more accurate in predicting the development of real-word epidemics.
-However, to ease the exposition in this work we focus on the SIR model only.